Fabricio-191/docs/src/SQLite/Table.md

 table.insert(data);
 ```

-## Conditions
+## Condition

-Conditions must be strings or functions, using SQL syntax is faster than using functions.
+Conditions must be strings or functions, using SQL syntax is faster than using functions. see [benchmarks](../benchmarks/#conditions)

-I recommend use SQL syntax for simple conditions and using functions for complex conditions or things that need external data.
+I recommend use SQL syntax for simple conditions and for large amounts of data and using functions for complex conditions or things that need external data.

 ### Using a function